Awambeng/flask_app/README.md

-create a folder then move inside use the command python3 -m venv venv to create a virtual environment use the command source venv/bin/activate to activate the virtual environment type the command pip install requirements.txt to install all libraries and dependencies
+create a folder then move inside use the command python3 -m venv venv to create a virtual environment use the command source venv/bin/activate to activate the virtual environment type the command pip install -r requirements.txt to install all libraries and dependencies

 # Procedure to run the app
 type the command gunicorn wsgi:app to run the app on the gunicorn server